The very best movies screening in San Mateo this week

 Miles Morales is juggling his life between being a high school student and being a spider-man.
 When Wilson "Kingpin" Fisk uses a super collider, others from across the Spider-Verse are transported to this dimension.

-With a critical approval rating of 88 percent and an audience score of 68 percent on Rotten Tomatoes, The Kid Who Would Be King has proven a solid option since its release.
-The site's critical consensus has it that "The Kid Who Would Be King recalls classic all-ages adventures -- and repurposes a timeless legend -- for a thoroughly enjoyable new addition to the family movie canon."
+Tony Lip, a bouncer in 1962, is hired to drive pianist Don Shirley on a tour through the Deep South in the days when African Americans, forced to find alternate accommodations and services due to segregation laws below the Mason-Dixon Line, relied on a guide called "The Negro Motorist Green Book."

+With a 79 percent critical approval rating and an audience score of 94 percent on Rotten Tomatoes, "Green Book" is well worth a watch.
+According to the site's summary of critic reviews, "'Green Book' takes audiences on a surprisingly smooth ride through potentially bumpy subject matter, fueled by Peter Farrelly's deft touch and a pair of well-matched leads."

-Get a piece of the action at Century 12 Downtown San Mateo (320 E. Second Ave.) through Wednesday, February 13.
-Click here for showtimes and tickets.
+It's screening at Century 12 Downtown San Mateo (320 E. Second Ave.) through Thursday, Feb.
+21. Click here for showtimes and tickets.

 Cold Pursuit